For tropes related to the canon Freelancers and personnel, see Red vs. Blue - Project Freelancerclick here to return to the main page of the fic

-- You Killed My Brother - Though his grudge with the UNSC started a long time ago, his grudge with Project Freelancer began with Penn and Alaska's assassination of his younger brother.
+- You Killed My Father: Though his grudge with the UNSC started a long time ago, his grudge with Project Freelancer began with Penn and Alaska's assassination of his younger brother.

 Lt.
 Ian HarperFor tropes relating to Ian Harper, see Fireteam Phoenix.

 Colonel James Allen